mahdi-shafiei/STAT-4830/index.md

 ### Course project ideas
 In the course project, you will apply the optimization skills you learned in the course.
 For example, your final project could include:
 * Training/fine-tuning a model: A detailed write-up of your strategy for training or fine-tuning a model (e.g., language, code, math, or vision model).
 Describe failures, successes, and rabbit holes.
 Illustrate the use of the final model.
 Use GPUs to scale up.
 Compare multiple optimization methods and choose one with the "best" performance.
+* Build a useful, novel [RL environment](https://app.primeintellect.ai/dashboard/environments?ex_sort=by_sections) on Prime Intellect's environment hub.
+Demonstrate that performing RL on the environment leads to desired behavior.
 * Reproducibility: A detailed write-up of your attempt to reproduce, falsify, or improve numerical results from the optimization literature.
 * Augmenting an existing research project: Let's say you're already working on a research project with Penn faculty that includes an optimization component.
 We can likely find a way to align your project in the course with your research project by improving the optimization component of your project.
 We must discuss a bit to ensure the optimization component is extensive enough for course credit.
 * Improving optimizers on an existing/new benchmark: Several benchmarks have recently been proposed for optimization methods in ML.
 For example, (1) in [Modded-NanoGPT repo](https://github.com/KellerJordan/modded-nanogpt), some independent researchers are attempting to train small versions of GPT as fast as possible; (2) in [the AlgoPerf repo](https://github.com/mlcommons/algorithmic-efficiency) the ML Commons project is benchmarking optimization methods for training deep learning models.
 A potential project is to improve existing methods on such benchmarks or develop your own and set the initial records.